Jopseps/Jopseps-mod-downloader/README.md

 # Jopseps Mod Downloader

 A lightweight mod downloader for any Steam game.
-Uses SteamCMD under the hood — no login required, downloads directly from the Steam Workshop server.
+Uses SteamCMD and downloads directly from the Steam Workshop server.

 - **Windows** → `JopsepsMD.bat`
 - **Linux** → `JopsepsMD.py`